3 Days In Paris: All The Tricks You Need To Avoid Madness

 - Enter the Église Saint-Pierre de Montmartre, the oldest church in Paris.
 It dates back to the 12th century.

-- Read I love you! in multiple languages at the wall of Le mur des je t’aime mural in a tiny cute neighbourhood park.
+- Read I Love you! in multiple languages on the Le mur des je t’aime mural in a tiny cute neighbourhood park.

-- Make one the most cliché photos of the mill above the entrance of Moulin Rouge.
+- Make one of the most cliché photos of the mill above the entrance of Moulin Rouge.

 - Meet eternity at the Montmartre Cemetery, where famous artists and writers are buried.

-Once you’ve had your share of art and eternity, move on to the next stop.
-Take the Metropolitan and get off near the riverside.
+Once you’ve had your share of vibrant art, cozy cafés, and unusual sights, move on to the next stop.
+Take the metro and get off near the riverside.

-Seine Boat Tour: The Famous Buildings At The River Banks From A Different Angle
+5. Seine River Cruise: The Famous Buildings at the River Banks from Another Angle

 Since climbing the cobblestone streets of Montmartre has tired you enough, rest your feet while taking a boat tour of the Seine River.